 In many situations the answer is no!
 Often, it’s one or two elements of a grade that can push your system over the edge of native real-time performance.

-In all of those situations, you may get less then real-time performance and it’s not your normal grading thats the issue, it’s system intensive tasks.
+In all of those situations, you may get less than real-time performance and it’s not your normal grading that’s the issue, it’s system-intensive tasks.

 Enter Smart Caching in DaVinci Resolve 11.